 and offered by head-shops and on-line sellers as an alternative to cannabis.

-Analysis of samples of Spice revealed that, rather than being a blend of herbal smoking mixture, the products were actually some inert plant material, which had been sprayed with a synthetic cannabinoid - a chemical which mimicked the action of THC at cannabinoid receptors in the brain.
+Analysis of samples of Spice revealed that, rather than being a blend of herbal smoking mixture, the products were actually some inert plant material, which had been sprayed with a synthetic cannabinoid - a chemical which mimicked the action of THC or CBD at cannabinoid receptors in the brain.

 THC is one of the naturally-occurring chemicals present in herbal cannabis